Lukas-234/Motorbike-suspension-model/README.md

 ## What does each file do:
 - The main file to use will be the "Final Run" folder.
 - The following files: "Data analysis", "ODE Files", "Root finding" all are the draft codes that were used to contribute to the final code.
+- The Final report will be located next to the README

 ## How to run the code:
 All files to run the final code will be in the "Final Run" folder.
 It includes the final code itself as well as all the data to run the code.